connorjs/css-typed/CONTRIBUTING.md

 The [src](./src) directory contains the main and test sources.

 - [main.ts](./src/main.ts) represents the entry point (the CLI tool).
+- [cli](./src/cli) contains CLI-related code that is not unit tested.
-- [logic.ts](src/commands/logic.ts) represents the unit-tested logic.
+- [commands](src/commands) represents the unit-tested commands and logic.

 The [fixtures](fixtures) directory contains files for data-file-driven unit tests.